-Police seek man who tried to lure young girls into car
+Police seek man who tried to lure young girls into car in Boxford

 BOXFORD, Mass.
 (WHDH) — Police in Boxford are asking for the public’s help in identifying a man who they say tried to lure two young girls into his car.

-Authorities warned parents in the town and surrounding areas to be on alert after police say the man made “very concerning” comments to the girls.
+Authorities warned parents in the town and surrounding areas to be on alert after police said the man made sexual comments to the 11-year-old girls.
+The girls said he also asked them to get in his car.

-The suspect is described as a white man, about 30-40 years old, with short brown hair and blue eyes,

-Police say he was last seen in the area of Bare Hill Road driving a silver or grey sedan.
+The suspect is described as a white man between 30 and 40 years old, with short brown hair and blue eyes.
+Police said he was last seen in the area of Barehill Road driving a silver or grey sedan.

 Several area departments are working to find the man.
+Police said they have received tips from as far away as New Mexico.

 Anyone with information is asked to contact police.